 I know I talk a lot, but when it comes down to it, the crampon thing is pretty simple.
 Basically, for general mountaineering you'll want a crampon with less frontpoint, and for technical climbing, you'll want more frontpoint.

-Frontpoints, if you haven't guessed, are the forward facing points on a crampon.
-Crampons, like the Petzl Dartwin, have horizontal frontpoints.
+Frontpoints, if you haven't guessed, are the forward facing points on a crampon that have horizontal frontpoints.
 These dual points are good for almost any alpine climbing or ice/snow climbing.
 There are also crampons with dual vertical frontpoints.
 They're the best for steep waterfall and mixed climbs.
 Vertical frontpoints slip easily into cracks, and you can easily adjust and replace them.
 Some technical-ice crampons will feature secondary frontpoints for added support and traction.
-Monopoint crampons, like the Petzl Dart, have a single frontpoint.
+Monopoint crampons have a single frontpoint.
 Hence the whole "mono" thing, which I think is Latin.
 Single points are popular for technical waterfall and mixed climbing.

 Frontpoints are either modular or non-modular.
 That's fixed or non-fixed for the laypersons.
 I don't know what makes someone a layperson, and anything I could think of isn't appropriate, so I'll just talk more about frontpoints.